yuqi-zhang/atomic-system-containers-quickstart/README.md

 By default, the conatiners are checked out at /var/lib/containers/atomic/.
 The first time you create a container, a $CONTAINER.0 is created, and a $CONTAINER symlink will point to that location.
 One can update a container with `atomic update`, which will detect newer images for the container, check them out into $CONTAINER.1, point the $CONTAINER symlink to the new location, and restart the service.
 Note that only 2 versions are saved, so the next time you update, $CONTAINER.0 is overwritten and used as the new location.

 An exmaple usage of update: `atomic update --set=RECEIVER=foo --container hello-world` will cause `curl localhost:8081` to respond with `Hi foo`.

+###### rollback

+Update has a subflag --rollback to the previous version.
+The systemd service file and any tmpfiles from the older deployment are re-installed.
+Example usage would be `atomic update --rollback --container hello-world`, which will cause the RECEVIER environment variable to return to what it was before the update.
+Note that since only 2 deployments of a system container are saved, if you invoke the above command again, it will change to the new deployment (much like ostree rollbacks) and once again RECEIVER will be "foo".

 #### A container with a remote rootfs